Wachira-2030/used-car-price-prediction/README.md

 ### Data Preparation
 The data was checked for missing values and some columns were found to have null values.The null values were handled by dropping all the rows with them.
-Some columns were not in their appropriate data type so this was corrected to create a cleaner and easier to work with dataframe
+Some columns were not in their appropriate data type so this was corrected to create a cleaner and easier dataframe to be used for this analysis.
 We also found duplicates in the data which we dropped.

 ### Exploratory Data Analysis
-By carrying out EDA on the cleaned data as seen in this notebook, various patterns were discovered in the dependent and independent variables..
+By carrying out EDA on the cleaned data as seen in this notebook, various patterns were discovered in the dependent and independent variables.
 This analysis made it possible to understand how the value of the dependent variable changes as the value of any of the independent variables change.

 ### Data Interpretation
 In this Project, we are going to predict the Price of Used Cars using various features like  Selling_Price, Kms_Driven, Fuel_Type, Year etc. The data used in this project was downloaded from Kaggle.